Our Facilities

 • Gift Shop

-Here, you will find many bird-related gifts for both children and adults.
-Exclusive Raptor Trust items include t-shirts, sweatshirts, hats, totes, pens, posters, and photo prints.
-All proceeds from the Gift Shop go towards a wonderful cause–the care of our avian patients.
+Discover a variety of bird-themed gifts for both children and adults at our Gift Shop.
+Exclusive TRT items include t-shirts, sweatshirts, hats, totes, pens, glassware, and more!
+All proceeds support a wonderful cause: the care of our avian patients.

 • Resident Birds